 Types of Mobile Banking Services

 Mobile banking is one step closer to creating a completely digitalized environment.
 It lessens paperwork and shrinks waiting time which is otherwise wasted in long queues.
 Banks provide mobile banking services to their clients in the different ways listed here:

-- Mobile Banking over SMS (also known as SMS Banking)
+- Mobile banking over SMS (also known as SMS banking)

-- Mobile Banking over Unstructured Supplementary Service Data (USSD)
+- Mobile banking over Unstructured Supplementary Service Data (USSD)

-Mobile Banking – Services Available
+Mobile Banking App

 Mobile banking is useful to customers in the following ways: